Commercialism in schools

 - Commercialism in Canadian Schools

 The first national study of commercialism in Canadian schools was released May 15, 2006.
-The research, summarized in the BCTF news release showed that a higher percentage of BC schools are dependent on private fundraising and user fees than in other provinces.
+The research showed that a higher percentage of BC schools are dependent on private fundraising and user fees than in other province.

 - The BCTF survey of B.C.'s public schools, Corporate Involvement in Schools, Spring 2000, highlights the information gathered on the levels of corporate involvement in schools around the province.